BenSokol/build-tools/Makefile-Version-History.md

 ## v2.0
 * Add var rule
 * Add support for dependency files
-* Change location of object and dependency files to paths specified in settings.
+* Change location of object and dependency files to paths specified in settings
 * Change output format to include progress
 * Add support for pre-build targets